GitlianWarrior/swe-3313-fall-2025-team-10/implementation/README.md

 ## How to Start and Login
 ####  **1. Clone the Repository (if needed)**
+Utilize this command in the terminal to download the project.

   ```bash
 git clone https://github.com/GitlianWarrior/swe-3313-fall-2025-team-10.git
   ```

 ####  **2. Navigate to Project Directory**
+Proceed into the folder where the source code is available.

    ```bash
 cd swe-3313-fall-2025-team-10/source/rare-cars-sales
    ```

 #### **3. Build Application**
+Use command below to compile and install dependencies.

   ```bash
    mvn clean install
   ```

 #### **4. Run Command**
+Start the Spring Boot application from the terminal.

    ```bash
     mvn spring-boot:run
    ```

 #### **5. To View Site**
+Open link in browser to access the project.

   ```
     http://localhost:8080/